glacejs/glace-core/README.md

 - `--chunk-retry [times]` - Number of times to retry failed chunk.
 Default is `0`.
 - `--chunk-timeout [sec]` - Time to execute chunk or hook, sec.
 Default is `180`.
 - `--uncaught [type]` - Strategy to process uncaught exceptions.
 Default value is `log`.
 Supported values are `log` just to log uncaught exceptions, `fail` to fail test if uncaught exception happened, `mocha` to use default `mocha` mechanism ([unreliable](tutorial-mocha-uncaught.html)).
+- `--kill-procs <sequence>` - List of process names separated with comma, which will be killed before tests run.

 `Plugins`
 - `--plugins` - Show plugins only.